Prison of Lies: Portmortem

 Coming up with the different backstories was the most difficult part.
 They all had to have been cleared of all charges, but charged with something fairly innocuous to begin with.
 There are a lot of really horrible crimes you can get sent to death row for, and obviously, if one of the characters had been charged with murder initially, that would make them more suspicious.

-One interesting tidbit is that there are four prisoners that were deemed innocent, and it just so happens that the number of innocent prisoners executed on death row is 4.1%.1
+One interesting tidbit is that there are four prisoners that were deemed innocent, and it just so happens that the number of innocent prisoners executed in death row is 4.1%.1

 THE MUSIC